learnk8s/learnk8s.io/src/askExpert201903/content.md

 Every resource that creates Pod is automatically federation-ready.

-It's a neat idea because you can suddenly have multi-region clusters without event noticing it, but it also feels quite risky as there's a lot of magic going on.
+It's a neat idea because you can suddenly have multi-region clusters without even noticing it, but it also feels quite risky as there's a lot of magic going on.

-If you wish to dive more into the multi-cluster-scheduler you should check out [the official repository page](multi-cluster-scheduler).
+If you wish to dive more into the multi-cluster-scheduler, you should check out [the official repository page](multi-cluster-scheduler).

-If you prefer to read about the multi-cluster-scheduler in action, Admirality has an [interesting use case applied to Argo](https://admiralty.io/blog/running-argo-workflows-across-multiple-kubernetes-clusters/) — the open source Kubernetes native workflows, events, CI and CD.
+If you prefer to read about the multi-cluster-scheduler in action, Admiralty has an [interesting use case applied to Argo](https://admiralty.io/blog/running-argo-workflows-across-multiple-kubernetes-clusters/) — the open source Kubernetes native workflows, events, CI and CD.

 ### More tools and solutions

-Connecting and managing multiple clusters together is a complex topic and there's a solution fits all.
+Connecting and managing multiple clusters together is a complex topic, and there's a solution fits all.

 If you're interested in diving more into the topic, you should have a look at the following resources: